rose-collectionservices/collection-services-manual/06-PHYSICAL PROCESSING/readme.md

 ### 6.1.3 Folder titles

 * Folder titles may be formal or devised by the archivist.
 Formal titles are those transcribed from the original folder or directly from the material itself (e.g., the formal title of a published work).
 Devised titles are those created by the archivist to best describe the material within the folder.
-* See also [17.5 Folder titles] (https://github.com/rose-collectionservices/collection-services-manual/tree/master/17-FORMATTING%20AND%20STYLE%20GUIDE#175-folder-titles) for additional guidance on folder titles.
+* See also [17.5 Folder titles](https://github.com/rose-collectionservices/collection-services-manual/tree/master/17-FORMATTING%20AND%20STYLE%20GUIDE#175-folder-titles) for additional guidance on formatting and style of folder titles.

 ### 6.1.4 Labeling folders